Vanguard FDIC insured

 Is Vanguard FDIC Insured?

-Vanguard has SIPC insurance but it doesn’t have FDIC insurance.
+Vanguard is covered by SIPC insurance, but it does not have FDIC insurance.
 Here are the details:

-Vanguard only offers brokerage accounts.
-It does not have any bank accounts, like checking or savings accounts.
+Vanguard offers only brokerage accounts and does not provide any bank accounts, such as checking or savings accounts.

-Every brokerage account at Vanguard is protected by SIPC.
-The insurance limit is $500,000.
-Up to $250,000 of this maximum can be applied to idle cash.
+Every brokerage account at Vanguard is protected by SIPC, with an insurance limit of $500,000.
+Up to $250,000 of this can be applied to cash that is not invested.

 Vanguard IRA fdic insured